SandimL/Powershell-automatic-installation/README.md

 ## Installation

-If you never executed any pswh script, execute this on Powershell command line to enable running scripts.
+If you have never executed any pswh script, run the script bellow from the Powershell command line to enable the execution of scripts until the installation finishes
 ```ps1
 Set-ExecutionPolicy Bypass
 ```
 <br>

 ## Choosing packages
 _To find the name of the packages you want, search [here ](https://community.chocolatey.org/packages)_